kimizhu/CapsToOpsTest_AzureRight/CapsToOpsTest_AzureRight/v1/Topic/View_and_use_files_that_have_been_protected_by_Rights_Management.md

 |The file has a **.pfile** file name extension. <br /> <br />The file was generically protected. <br /> <br />|When you open the file, you see a **protected file** dialog box from the sharing application that tells you who protected the file and that you are expected to honor the co-owner permissions.
 Click **Open** to read the file. <br /> <br />![](../Image/ADRMS_MSRMSApp_PfilePermission.png) <br /> <br />|
 |The file has a **.ppdf** file name extension or is a protected text or image file (such as **.ptxt** or **.pjpg**). <br /> <br />The file has been natively protected as a read-only copy. <br /> <br />|The file opens by using the viewer that installs with the RMS sharing application.
 This file is read-only, even if you save it to another location or rename it. <br /> <br />|
 |Other file name extensions. <br /> <br />The file has been natively protected. <br /> <br />|The file opens by using the application that is associated with the original file name extension, and a restriction banner is displayed at the top of the file.
 The banner might display the permissions that are applied to the file, or it might provide a link to display them.
 For example, you might see the following where you must click **Permission is currently restricted** to see the actual permissions that are applied to the file and the people that can access it: <br /> <br />![](../Image/ADRMS_MSRMSApp_RestrictedAccess.png) <br /> <br />|
+For a complete list of file name extensions that Rights Management supports, see the [Supported file types and file name extensions](../Topic/Rights_Management_sharing_application_administrator_guide.md#BKMK_SupportFileTypes) sections in the  [Rights Management sharing application administrator guide](../Topic/Rights_Management_sharing_application_administrator_guide.md).
+If your file name extension is not listed, use a web search to see if it is a file name extension that is supported by another application.

+> [!NOTE]
+> If, after confirming that the file is protected by Rights Management, and the file does not open, download and use the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).
+Follow the instructions in the tool to check for problems on your computer that might prevent a protected document from opening.

 ## <a name="BKMK_UserDefined"></a>To use files that have been protected (for example, edit and print the file)
-If you want to do more than just read the protected file, for example, edit, copy, and print it:
+If, after opening the protected file,  you want to do more than just read it (for example, edit, copy, and print it):

 |File name extension <br /> <br />|Instructions <br /> <br />|
 |-----------------------|----------------|